luckypoem/ksmithut.github.io/content/2014/12/27/nodejs-on-raspberry-pi.md

 you run the previous command first, so that it actually gets the most recent version.

+## Other helpful commands

+You'll want to make sure to shutdown and restart your raspberry pi safely when the time comes.
+Otherwise, you could corrupt your data.

+To shutdown safely, run `sudo shutdown -h now`.

+To reboot safetly, run `sudo shutdown -r now`.

 ## Install Node

 You can use `apt-get` to install node, but it install a really old version of it